 - Are there possible restrictions that could hinder the adaptation of automation?
 If so, is there any technical obstacle related to the adaptation of the systems used?

-If you decide that your company is ready for digital transformation, here are 4 steps that you should follow to implement RPA:
+If you decide that your company is ready for digital transformation, here are 4 steps that you should follow to implement RPA Tool:

 - Identify the processes to automate.
-A company should look for processes which are rule-based, repetitive and time-consuming.
+A company should look for processes that are rule-based, repetitive, and time-consuming.
 That process should also be capable of inputting electronic data.
 In addition, developing the plan for RPA scalability also takes part in this step.

 - Run testing cycles.
-Testing cycles are crucial to determine possible issues and necessary corrections.
+Testing cycles are crucial to determining possible issues and necessary corrections.

 - Maintain.
 This last step requires continuous support after the software is implemented.
 Business and IT support teams should be organized for this.
 Moreover, the RPA provider you are working with should also be available anytime in case of any kind of complication.